marcstreeter/becadev/src/pages/about-me.md

 - Communicated with team in person and online.
 (Jira/Gitlab/Slack/travelling)
 - Aided in screening and new hire process by reviewing resumes and interviewing of multiple candidates.

-#### Software Analyst, Cerner
-#### Kansas City, MO September ’13 - March ‘14
-- Provided initial quality control mechanisms used to solve outstanding errors present in their flagship - Millennium software product.
-(In house Oracle-like SQL)
-- Served as a mediator between clients and software engineers, communicating of defects/solutions.

 ## EDUCATION
 - University of Texas at Arlington — Bachelors of Science in Computer Science (ABET Accredited)